Ample completions of OMs and CUOMs: Ample completions of OMs

 \begin{proof} Since $G^1=-G^2$, the graph $G'$ is antipodal, see e.g.~\cite[Lemma 2.14]{KnMa}.
-By Lemma \ref{lem:defUOM}, to prove that $G'$ is a UOM, we show that all antipodal subgraphs of $G'$ are cubes.
+By Lemma \ref{lem:defUOM}, to prove that $G'$ is the tope graph of a UOM, we show that all antipodal subgraphs of $G'$ are cubes.
 Let $A'$ be an antipodal subgraph of $G'$ and let $E_i$ be the unique $\Theta$-class of $G'$ which does not exist in $G$, i.e., $\pi_i(G')=G$.
 If $A'$ does not use the $\Theta$-class $E_i$, then $\pi_i(A')=A'$ is a subgraph of $\pi_i(G')=G$, thus $A'$ is an antipodal subgraph of $G$.
-As $G$ is a UOM, by Lemma \ref{lem:defUOM}, $A'$ is a cube.
+As $G$ is a tope graph of a UOM, by Lemma \ref{lem:defUOM}, $A'$ is a cube.
 Otherwise, suppose that $A'$ uses the $\Theta$-class $E_i$.
 By Lemma~\ref{lem:antipodal_clos_pi}, $A=\pi_i(A')$ is an antipodal subgraph of $G$.
-Since $G$ is a UOM, using Lemma \ref{lem:defUOM}, $A$ is a cube $\Q_k$ in $G$.
+Since $G$ is a tope graph of a UOM, using Lemma \ref{lem:defUOM}, $A$ is a cube $\Q_k$ in $G$.
 Moreover, $A'$ can be viewed as an isometric expansion $(A^1,A^0,A^2)$ of $A=\Q_k$ with $A^1=-A^2$.
 Moreover, since $G^0$ is an isometric subgraph of $G$, $A^0$ is a convex subgraph of $G^0$ that is closed under antipodes.
 Thus, $A^0$ is an antipodal subgraph of $G^0$.
 Finally, since $A'$ is a proper subgraph of $G$, $A^0$ is a proper subgraph of $G^0$.
-Thus, $A^0$ is a cube since $G^0$ is a UOM.
+Thus, $A^0$ is a cube since $G^0$ is a tope graph of a UOM.
 Thus, by the properties of isometric expansions, $G^0\cap \Q_k=\Q_k$ and $A'=\Q_{k+1}$ is a cube.
 The statement about the VC-dimension follows straightforward from Lemma~\ref{expansion-Qd+1}. \end{proof}